anniejw6/modmarg/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs, or NOTEs.

-There was 1 NOTE:

-* Maintainer: 'Annie Wang <anniejw6@gmail.com>'
-  New submission

-  Possibly mis-spelled words in DESCRIPTION:
-  Stata (11:43)

-This is my first submission to CRAN.
-'Stata' is not mis-spelled.
-See 'http://www.stata.com/'.
+## Downstream Dependencies

+There are currently no downstream dependencies for this package.